-European Super League: Premier League's 'Big Six' agree to join new league
+European Super League: Premier League's 'big six' agree to join new league

 Published

-Manchester United, Liverpool, Arsenal, Chelsea, Manchester City and Tottenham are among 12 clubs who have agreed to join a new European Super League.Full Article
+Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham are among 12 clubs who agree to join a new European Super League.Full Article

 Published

-Manchester United, Liverpool, Arsenal, Chelsea, Manchester City and Tottenham are among 12 clubs who have agreed to join a new European Super League.Full Article
+Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham are among 12 clubs who agree to join a new European Super League.Full Article

 Sky Sports News' Bryan Swanson reacts to the announcement that England's 'big six' are among 12 clubs who have..